codecrafters-io/build-your-own-redis/stage_descriptions/auth-04-pl7.md

  4) (empty array)
 ```

-Your `ACL GETUSER` response must now include the `passwords` property and its value:
+Your `ACL GETUSER` response must now include the following:

-- The string `passwords`, encoded as a bulk string.
+1. The string `passwords`, encoded as a bulk string.
-- A RESP array containing the list of passwords.
-Since the `default` user has none, you must hardcode this to an empty array.
+2. A RESP array containing the list of passwords.
+Since the `default` user has none, you must hardcode this to be an empty array.

 ### Tests